Question: Do you handle any legal matters outside of real estate and business law?

 Question: How much do your services cost?

 Answer: It depends on the nature of the legal services.
 We typically charge an hourly rate plus costs.
 Some matters, such as entity formations, are billed at a flat rate plus costs.
 We do not do contingency cases.
-However, depending upon certain circumstances we may be able to charge a reduced hourly rate, plus costs, with a success fee or contingency percentage.
+However, depending upon certain limited circumstances we may be able to charge a reduced hourly rate, plus costs, with a success fee or contingency percentage.
 All legal services are subject to full execution of an attorney-client fee agreement and our receipt of a refundable retainer from the client.

 Question: What is a "refundable retainer?"